 Responding members strongly believed that the proposals do not provide enough parking for cycling, with only one respondent agreeing the proposals provided enough parking.
 In order to provide the required parking, 94% agreed that more parking should be provided even if it was at the detriment for motor vehicle parking.
 Such a move could be beneficial for the area as a 2016 DfT publication reported that cycle parking generates 5x the retail spend than the equivalent area of motor vehicle parking.

 An ongoing concern of the membership regarding cycle parking is that not all parking is equally accessible to all users.
 Parking which is too closely-spaced prohibits users of non-standard cycles.
 Those most likely to struggle are people with disabilities, young families, or those who have difficulty manoeuvring their cycles into racks, such as elderly cyclists or cyclists with heavy shopping.
 The Campaign would like to see spacing of the racks to be at a minimum 1m to facilitate ease of access for all users, ideally with end racks spaced more widely and marked for use by adapted/cargo cycles.

 Motor Vehicle Access Restrictions

-Whilst it would be technically and legally possible to introduce an unmarked contraflow due to low number of vehicles & vehicle speeds on the street, our members voiced support for the lane to be fully marked (with cycle symbols & contrasting colours) for the entirety of its length.
+Whilst it would be technically and legally possible to introduce an unmarked contraflow due to low number of vehicles and slower vehicle speeds on the street, our members voiced support for the lane to be fully marked (with cycle symbols and contrasting colours) for the entirety of its length.
 This would give enhanced visibility to pedestrians that cyclists could be travelling in the opposite direction down the street and to look both ways before crossing/stepping out, especially as they may not see or be looking for contraflow signs at the ends of the streets.